Jekyll One

 • your personal email address

-Rum a command shell and run the following commands:
+Open a shell and run the following commands:

 Setup your user name